cite-architecture/cs2/goals.md

 ---

 This is a complete, ground-up redesign of the original `citeservlet`.
-It includes the complete source for building the following services as subprojects:
+It includes the complete source for building the following services as gradle subprojects:

 - Canonical Text Service
 - CITE Collection Service